Sergey111991KV/echoBot/README.md

 ### All you need to start project:

 *       create file "bot.config" like in templates/bot.config.template
 *       write your option and script to start project, like this:
                         TelegramToken 889:9jhhjj
                         VKtoken dsfdsfsdfsadfasfasddsfsd345
                         RepeatCount 2
                         HelpMessage "default help message"

-                        // no quotes
-* take script in terminal:
+*       take script in terminal: stack build
-                        stack build
 ## Structure of project.
         All logic divided for 2 group: Bot  (main logic) and Adapter (implementation + he).
 For started project I used ReaderT design pattern.